 One of the more important factors in choosing a system is portability.
 Desktop systems will give more control over the settings on the laser and present a more professional image (like the Chattanooga Vectra Genisys) but a portable system is often better for dentists because it is easy to move from one treatment room to another.
 Several desktop lasers can be operated off a battery pack (Chattanooga Vectra Genisys, Eltech K-laser (by Chattanooga)) so they can be mounted to a cart for easy transport between treatment rooms.

 Choosing a wavelength for a dental laser might be the most difficult part of the laser selection process.

-- 800 to 850 nm is recommended for damaged nerve treatments for better long term results.
-Apollo, Aspen, and Pilot offer systems at about 810nm.
+- 800 to 860 nm is recommended for all applications.
+Apollo, Eltech K-laser (by Chattanooga), Chattanooga, Avant, PowerMedic, and Pilot offer systems at approximately 810nm.

-- 600 to 660 nm can be the best wavelength for directly treating inside the mouth and its limited penetration depth makes is a safer option.
-Avant, Chattanooga, Thor and K-Laser offer systems in this wavelength.
+- 600 to 660 nm can be the best wavelength for directly treating inside the mouth and its limited penetration depth makes it a safer option.
+Avant, Chattanooga, Thor and Eltech K-laser (by Chattanooga offer systems in this wavelength.

 The Avant can be a good all purpose option because it covers both the 808nm and 637nm wavelengths in one system and it does both broad and pinpoint treatments with the included light pipe.

 There are well established protocols for all these conditions for all the lasers that we sell.
 To see all the major options for therapy lasers on the market, look at our cold laser buyers guide.

 Dental Laser History